 What are the different graduate marketing job roles?

 Roles in marketing differ greatly depending on their nature.
-Sophie advises, 'entry level roles depend on the company, but generally, graduates can apply to graduate or assistant roles or internships across businesses.
-There are all sorts of careers you can move into, including marketing, e-commerce, buying, merchandising, studio design and more.'
+Entry level roles depend on the company you are applying for, but generally, graduates can apply to graduate or assistant roles or internships across businesses.
+Graduates can then choose to specialise into a more specific area of marketing, such as e-commerce, brand and product, merchandising, studio design, events and more.'

 Account manager and brand manager: graduate marketing role

 Account managers will be in close contact with clients and will pass on their requirements to the other members of the team working on the project.

 Brand marketing is more suited to graduates who are less inclined to management and economics.
 A brand manager ensures that all designs and usage of a brand are consistent wherever they are displayed; eventually working to make sure that the brand develops and changes in line with the business and the market.

 A marketing executive position is the role which many of the larger graduate schemes will train you for.
 Account executives are involved in the entire lifespan of a product including:

 - packaging and design